Resolve Tones by Varying Window Leakage

 fs = 100; t = (0:1/fs:2-1/fs)'; x = sin(2*pi*[20 20].*t)+[1 1/100].*sin(2*pi*[21 30].*t);

-The slider that controls the spectral leakage is in the middle position, corresponding to a resolution bandwidth of about 1.29 Hz.
+Click the Spectrum tab.
+The slider that controls the spectral leakage is in the middle position, corresponding to a resolution bandwidth of about 1.28 Hz.
 The two tones in the first channel are not resolved.
 The 30 Hz tone in the second channel is visible, despite being much weaker than the other one.

 Move the slider to the maximum value.
 The resolution bandwidth is approximately 0.5 Hz.
 The two tones in the first channel are resolved.
 The weak tone in the second channel is masked by the large window sidelobes.

 Click the Display tab.
 Use the horizontal zoom to magnify the frequency axis.
-Add frequency-domain cursors to estimate the frequencies of the tones.
+Add two cursors to the display and drag the frequency-domain cursors to estimate the frequencies of the tones.

 - Find Delay Between Correlated Signals

 - Find Interference Using Persistence Spectrum